catherinezucker/dustmaps/docs/examples.rst

 Combining the Bayestar and DECaPS 3D Dust Maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The DECaPS map can largely be queried in a similar manner to the Bayestar map.
 However, due to the increased angular resolution of the DECaPS map (approximately 1′), the size of the data products is significantly larger.
-To accommodate users with limited storage, the `dustmaps` package provides a few additional options.
+To accommodate users with limited storage, the :code:`dustmaps` package provides a few additional options.

 First, users may choose to download only the *mean* map (~7 GB), which is significantly smaller than the full dataset containing both the mean and samples (~35 GB).
 If only the mean map is downloaded, an additional argument must be specified (``mean_only=True``) that precludes querying in any other mode (e.g. random sample, etc. )